Stigler's law of eponymy: Similar concepts

 (ii) in cases of independent multiple discoveries made by scientists of distinctly different rank.

 The effect applies specifically to women through the Matilda effect.

 Boyer's law was named by Hubert Kennedy in 1972.
-It says, "Mathematical formulas and theorems are usually not named after their original discoverers" and was named after Carl Boyer, whose book A History of Mathematics contains many examples of this law.
+It says "Mathematical formulas and theorems are usually not named after their original discoverers" and was named after Carl Boyer, whose book A History of Mathematics contains many examples of this law.
 Kennedy observed that "it is perhaps interesting to note that this is probably a rare instance of a law whose statement confirms its own validity".

 "Everything of importance has been said before by somebody who did not discover it" is an adage attributed to Alfred North Whitehead.

+Russian mathematician Vladimir Arnold wrote in 1998:

+Similarly to the fact that America does not carry Columbus's name, mathematical results are almost never called by the names of their discoverers. ...
+Prof. M. Berry once formulated the following two principles: